 One can get this business underway with modest capital investment.
 The government mostly controls it.

 It demands day to day monitoring with close management of the bees.
 Beekeeping business is done for selling honey and other products like wax.
 Not to forget, as the demand for babies is growing globally.
 Opting for this business is a solvent venture which requires a small investment.

-One can start the export of fruits and vegetable businesses by fetching them from local farmers.
+One can start the export of fruits and vegetable business by fetching them from local farmers.
 It can be accomplished through accessible communication means like a telephonic conversation, computer with an internet connection.

 It needs a retail space and connection with the flower growers.
 It is one of the most profitable retail agriculture business ideas that can also be done online by supplying customers with doorstep delivery of flowers.

 26. Botanical Pesticide Production

 It is requisite and mandatory for organic farming.
 As the demand for this product is immense, it is considered as one of the most profitable agriculture business ideas.

 It is a convenient and profitable business idea as brooms have been used for centuries for cleaning purposes.
 It is a straightforward business and can be done with modest capital investment.

 One requires thoughtful planning and a high level of inventive mind having a flair for design.
 It can merely be done from home space with modest capital investment.